 Remember, Dyads always have two Parts and three Joints.

 Add an R-P-R Dyad between Slider-Set 1 and Slider-Set 2

 This dyad is: R(Pin-Joint) - P(Slide-Joint) - R(Pin-Joint)

 Top-Tip: Temporarily hide the Motion-Dimension FBs.
 See Display Filers: Hide Dimensions

 The two Pin-Joints are the R joints in the R – P – R dyad

 We need a P joint to complete the dyad.
 P = Prismatic-Joint.

 The Slide-Joint completes the RPR Dyad

-When you cycle the machine, you will see the Dyad moves with the Slider-Sets1 and 2.
+When you cycle the machine, you will see the RPR Dyad move with the Slider-Sets.